Shalimar Express (Pakistan): History

 Shalimar Express was the first ever all air-conditioned train to run on the Pakistan Railway network.
 It consisted of 14 parlour coaches, two double capacity power vans and a dining car.
 The parlour coaches were manufactured in Pakistan carriage factory, through the acquisition of German rail technology.
-Each coach consisted of 52 reclining seats, with comfortable room space and two main televisions (that was installed in 1987).
+Each coach consisted of 52 reclining seats, with comfortable room space and two main televisions (installed in 1987).
 In short, the coach interiors was replicated to match that of an aeroplane.
 Shalimar Express got the first ever signature Pakistan Railway livery, that is used to date.
-It consisted of two dark green strips with a yellow middle livery, while the windows of the train were tinted black to avoid heat and sunlight to enter the coaches.
+It consisted of two dark green strips with a yellow middle livery, while the windows of the train were tinted black to prevent heat and sunlight from entering the coaches.

-For over eight years since the train's inauguration, the train had two stops along it 1263 km route between Lahore and Karachi, which were Rohri and Khanewal.
+For over eight years since the train's inauguration, the train had two stops along it 1,263 km route between Lahore and Karachi, which were Rohri and Khanewal.
 The train covered its distance in 16 hours and for a few years, it even covered it in just 15 hours and 25 minutes.
 The train began its journey at 6:00 am both ways and reached either destination at 10:00 pm the same day.
 Between 1987 and 1994, Multan was also added to its stop (earlier, it used to bypass Multan by taking the Khanewal-Jahania-Lodhran route), during which the train began journey at 7:00 am either side.

 Initially the train was hauled by a 3000 horse power locomotive, imported from the General Motors company (EMD), United States in 1975.
 However, after the import of Hitachi Bombardier series from Japan in 1982, the GM engine retired and the new locomotives were put to work.
 Since the Hitachi engines were just 2000 HP each, two units were deployed to haul the Shalimar Express, but their poor quality led to a disruption and delay in the train service causing agitation among the passengers.
 Later in 1985, new EMD locomotives were imported, this time manufactured in the Henschel factory in Germany, that were used to pull the Shalimar Express.